-STAR Hospitals takes pride in providing world-class vascular care and promotes collaboration among different specialties involved.
+STAR Hospitals takes pride in providing world-class vascular care and promotes collaboration among different specialities involved.

 Many vascular conditions can be treated without surgery, radiology or invasive procedures.
 The vascular surgeon, often, acts as a deterrent to surgeries, advising patients to adopt a healthy lifestyle including a suitable diet and regular exercise.

 If at all surgery is necessary, endovascular surgery is performed utilizing minimally invasive techniques.
 Vascular surgeons or interventional radiologists both provide these treatments such as angioplasty (widening narrowed or obstructed arteries) and insertion of stents.

-Endovascular surgery has some advantages over open surgery including shorter recovery periods both in and outside the hospital, less pain and scarring.
+Endovascular surgery has some advantages over open surgery including shorter recovery periods both in and outside the hospital, and less pain and scarring.

 Vascular surgeons at STAR Hospitals treat a wide variety of conditions including: